Antidepressants

 days on, one day off and take less or more depending on your early response.

-Q. Is the problem with antidepressants simply that they interfere with libido and the intent of Passion RX, or do antidepressants have additional negative health interactions?
+Is the problem with antidepressants simply that they interfere with libido and the intent of Passion Rx, or do antidepressants have additional negative health interactions?

-A. Yes, antidepressants, especially of the SSRI class, increase serotonin levels and hence interfere with libido, they may also cause side effects potentially if taken the same day as Passion Rx.
+Yes, especially of the SSRI class, increase serotonin levels and hence interfere with libido, they may also cause side effects potentially if taken the same day as Passion Rx.

 Passion Rx not recommended to take with antidepressant drugs, SSRI's, SNRI's